DLorenzoLaguno17/MultiplayerGame/README.md

 ### _Implemented by Dani Lorenzo:_
 ### Delivery Manager

-* Completeness: Totally achieved.
+* Completeness: Almost totally achieved.
 * Bugs during implementation: When _Latency / Jitter_ or _Packet Drops_ were activated and then deactivated and some seconds passed, the game crashed since the replication packet memory streams ended up being too big.
 * Bug resolution: What happened was that activating and deactivating those checkboxes provoked the sequence number of the packets to augment more than what was expected, and the `DeliveryManager` was only programmed to handle packets with a sequence number **equal or lower** than expected.
 That resulted in packets never being acknowledged and being resent over and over.
-* Known bugs: When playing as a local player against online players, the games sometimes crashes (in the local **Client**) due to an excess of memory used on a packet.
+* Known bug: When playing as a local player against online players, the games sometimes crashes (in the local **Client**) due to an excess of memory used on a packet.
 We have not found which is the problem.

 ### Client Prediction & Server Reconciliation